broadinstitute/wfl/docs/md/dev-deployment.md

 The WorkFlow Launcher is currently running on a Kubernetes cluster, and the deployment is managed by [Helm](https://helm.sh/docs/intro/install/).
-In order to make a deployment or upgrade the current deployment manually, you have to make the following preparations:
+In order to make a deployment or upgrade the current deployment manually without using the automations, you have to make the following preparations:

 ### Setup Kubernetes